Skip navigation

 There is a limit to EQCover for each event

-During the period of the Canterbury earthquakes, EQC Toka Tū Ake (now the Natural Hazards Commission Toka Tū Ake (NHC)) covered earthquake-related damages up to $100,000 plus GST per claim.
+During the period of the Canterbury earthquakes, Natural Hazards Commission Toka Tū Ake (formerly EQC Toka Tū Ake) covered earthquake-related damages up to $100,000 plus GST per claim.

 The EQCover cap that applies to your property is shown in the insurance policy or schedule that applied at the time of the earthquakes.
 If your damage has been assessed as close to the cap, we will talk to the insurer who held the policy at the time of the earthquake to determine whether there is any private insurer liability and who the claim will be handled by.